Yash-g17/Yash-g17/README.md

 <h1 align="center"> Hi there 👋 </h1>
 <p align="center"> I am Yash Gupta.
 I ❤️ programming and currently studying at Bits Pilani Goa Campus. </p>
-### 👨🏻‍💻 &nbsp;About Me
+👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a software developer and a student at Bits Pilani Goa Campus, currently working on automating small businesses.\
-🎓 &nbsp;I'm currently studying Electronics and Instrumentation Engineering along with MSc in Physics at Bits Pilani, Goa (2019-2024).\
+🎓 &nbsp;I'm currently studying Electronics and Instrumentation Engineering along with MSc in Physics at Bits Pilani, Goa (2019-2024).
 <!--🌱 &nbsp;I'm on track of learning about .\-->
 ✍️ &nbsp;In my free time, I like to sing ,play chess and explore open source projects.\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
-✉️ &nbsp;You can email me at Yash.g17@outlook.com.
-I'll try to respond as soon as possible!\
+✉️ &nbsp;You can email me at yashg.bits@gmail.com.
+I'll try to respond as soon as possible!
 <!--📄 &nbsp;You can check my [Resume](https://drive.google.com/file/d/1R7R0fRKa3TIDOhKAMvwy7XNSuRAeUtIB/view?usp=sharing) for more details about work experience.-->